vercel/next.js/docs/advanced-features/middleware.md

 </details>

 Next.js Middleware enables you to use code over configuration.
 This gives you full flexibility in Next.js, because you can run code _before_ a request is completed.
-Based on the incoming request, you can modify the response by rewriting, redirecting, adding headers, or setting cookies.
+Middleware runs _before_ the CDN cache lookup, then based on the incoming request, you can modify the response by rewriting, redirecting, adding headers, or setting cookies.

 ## Summary of Next.js Middleware

-- You create a single `middleware.ts` file at your projects root with an exported function (the file extension can be either `.ts` or `.js`)
+- A single `middleware.ts` file is created at your projects root, with an exported function (the file extension can be either `.ts` or `.js`)
+- The function can be a named, or default export.
+If the function is a named export, then is **must** be called `middleware`.
+For a default export, you are free to name it anything you like
-- The function can be a default export and does **not** have to be named `middleware` (though this is a convention).
-You only need to make the function `async` if you are running asynchronous code
+- The function can be `async` if you are running asynchronous code
 - Next.js Middleware executes on _all_ requests, including `/_next`
 - Node.js APIs are [not supported in this environment](https://edge-runtime.vercel.sh/#developing-edge-functions-locally)